mjcassim/jellyfin.org/docs/index.md

 ## Contributing to Jellyfin

 Want to help out?
-Check out the pages below for how to contribute.
+Check out the pages below for more info on how to contribute.

 - [Contribution Guide](/docs/general/contributing): General information on contributing to Jellyfin.
 - [Plugin Guide](https://github.com/jellyfin/jellyfin-plugin-template): Documentation and resources to get started writing a plugin to extend Jellyfin functionality.